Predictive Learning on Hidden Tree-Structured Ising Models: Introduction

 \subsection{Summary of the Results}

 In this section, we present a summary of the main results of our work up to constant factors $C,C'>0$.
 We refer the reader to Table \ref{table:notation} for the definition of the model parameters.
-We provide the explicit statements of the results, the corresponding tight bounds of the sample complexity bounds and we specify the constants in Section \ref{Main Results}.
+We provide the explicit statements of the results, and we specify the constants in Section \ref{Main Results}.
 Recall that, the random vector $\bnX\in \{-1,+1\}^p$ is the output of the binary symmetric channel $\BSC$ with input the random vector $\bX\sim p(\cdot)\in\isingtree$.